LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 What Landlords Learn From Tenant Credit and Background Checks

 Landlords primarily want to verify an applicant’s personal information and confirm they can afford the monthly rent.
-Landlords may also do tenant background search to check for negative financial information, such as bankruptcy or eviction, and any criminal record.
+Landlords may also do tenant background search to check for information, such as a history of bankruptcy, that would indicate a prospective tenant isn’t good at managing their finances.
+They are also typically interested in any history of eviction or a criminal record.
 Tenant credit and background checks therefore play a crucial role in helping landlords screen potential tenants and decide whether they want to rent to a particular applicant.
+Learn more about some of the things a landlord will be looking at below.

 Check your score with SoFi